Gawaine Baillie: Racing career

 Sir Gawaine's driving career began in 1956, when he first started racing a Lotus Eleven sports car.
 By 1958, he became a member of the Equipe Endeavour team, earning several wins in a Jaguar Mark 1 including the John Davy Trophy at Brands Hatch as part of the inaugural British Saloon Car Championship season.
 By 1960, Sir Gawaine had purchased a Lotus Elite and entered several rounds of the World Sportscar Championship, including his first attempt at the 24 Hours of Le Mans.

 In 1961, Sir Gawaine entered the Tour de France automobile competition, finishing second in the touring car category.
-The following year, he crashed his Jaguar E-Type during the same competition and fell 100 ft down a hillside, emerging with numerous cuts to his face.
+The following year, he crashed his Jaguar MkII during the same competition and fell 100 ft down a hillside, emerging with numerous cuts to his face.
 Sir Gawaine returned to the British Saloon Car Championship the following year, now campaigning an American-built Ford Galaxie.
 The Galaxie was also transported to Australia in 1964, where Sir Gawaine and Lex Davison entered the Sandown 6 Hour International.

 After Sir Gawaine's Australian tour with the Galaxie, he purchased a Ford Mustang for the 1965 British Saloon Car Championship, he finished second in the class championship behind his teammate Roy Pierpoint.
 In 1966 he finished first in class with a Ford Falcon which benefited from his expertise in supercharging.
 By 1967 Sir Gawaine had retired from racing.

 Stamp collecting

-Sir Gawaine's goal in stamp collecting was to build a comprehensive collection of postage stamps from Great Britain and the British Empire, starting with the earliest issues of Queen Victoria through to the present.
+Sir Gawaine's goal in stamp collecting was to build a comprehensive collection of postage stamps from Great Britain and the British Empire, starting with the earliest issues of Queen Victoria through to the modern day.
 Sir Gawaine was interested in only the most perfectly preserved stamps and his collection is distinguished from others of comparable scale by his exacting standards.
 He mastered at least ten areas of specialisation and acquired over 100,000 stamps, of the highest quality including a copy of the scarce Edward VII 2d Tyrian plum.
 The collection was considered the most comprehensive of its kind.
 When Sotheby's put the stamps up for auction after his death, the collection was described as the most important to be sold in more than 50 years.
 Sotheby's divided the stamps into ten separate auctions, the first nine of which exceeded the initial estimate of £11m, by more than £4m.

 Personal life

-In 1966, he married Margot Beaubien, the daughter of Senator Louis Beaubien of Montreal.
+In 1966, he married Margot Beaubien, the daughter of Senator Louis-Philippe Beaubien of Montreal.
 They had a daughter, Liza (born 1969), and a son, Adrian (born 1973), who upon his father's death became Sir Adrian Louis Baillie, 8th Baronet.